Cherry Hill Nursing Home Abuse Lawyer

 Nursing homes in New Jersey require a Certificate of Need, N.J.A.C.
 8:33, as well as a Nursing Home Administrator (NHA) license.

-To receive both of these, a nursing home facility must submit an application, which must be reviewed by the New Jersey State Department of Health and Senior Services.
+To receive both of these, a nursing home facility must submit an application to be reviewed by the New Jersey State Department of Health and Senior Services.
 Cherry Hill nursing homes are also inspected and regulated by state and federal agencies to ensure that medical equipment, staff members, and the environment are kept up to strict standards.
 Any violations can result in fines or a complete shutdown of the facility.

 According to New Jersey law, a person can also be charged with the crime of elder abuse if: